-5. Reinstall the socket into the light assembly by turning it clockwise until it locks.

-- 6. Turn on the lights to make sure the new bulb is working. - 7.
-Reinstall the inner fender cover.
-Then reinstall the holding clip, and lock it in place by pushing on its center.
+- 5. Reinstall the socket into the light assembly by turning it clockwise until it locks. - 6.
+Turn on the lights to make sure the new bulb is working.

-Replacing a Fog Light Bulb On Sport model
+Replacing a Fog Light Bulb

-The fog lights use halogen bulbs.
+On Sport model The fog lights use halogen bulbs.
 When replacing a bulb, handle it carefully.
-See page 186 for more information.
+See page 262 for more information.

 - 1. Use a Phillips-head screwdriver to remove the screw. - 2.
-To remove the fog light assembly, slide it inward, then carefully pull it out of the bumper.
+To remove the fog light assembly, pull it out of the bumper.